snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/predictive_ml_models/databricks_using_your_model.md

 +++
-title = "Using your Model"
-weight = 3
+title = "Databricks Using your Model" weight = 3
 +++